pnlong/cse15l-lab-reports/lab-report-2.md

 ## Part 3: Reflection

 I did not know I could a create a web server in Java!
 I have absolutely no experience in web development, but this revelation makes me wonder if I could create a website entirely in Java.
-Also, I always see the word "port" being thrown around, and I finally understand what it means.
+Can I?
+That'd be really cool.
+Though I have a gut feeling that Java, for a variety of reasons, isn't meant for web development.
+That's probably the reason for JavaScript.
+Also, I always see the word "port" being thrown around, so it is nice to finally understand what it means.

 ---